About B19MC

 Get Involved

+Sprinting is a discipline of motor sport where you can turn up with the family saloon, don an approved crash helmet and explore the performance limits of your car.
 It is at the grass roots of motor sport, where club member and aspiring champions alike ply their trade.
-Of course not everybody uses the every day runaround, and to establish parity different classes depending on type of vehicle and engine size are entered.
+Of course, not everybody uses their everyday car, so to establish parity, different classes, defined by the type of vehicle and engine size, can be entered.

 This is another way to become involved in the sport, to smell the oil and rubber and hear the squeal of tyres at close hand.